 - Episodes: 20

-Right off the bat, Magic Knight Rayearth captivates with its vibrant visuals and bold premise: magical girls transported to a fantasy world that blends mecha with sorcery!
-And best of all?
+Right from the start, Magic Knight Rayearth captivates with its vibrant visuals and bold premise: magical girls transported to a fantasy world that blends mechs with sorcery!
+And the best part?
 They're not just powerful warriors, but also ordinary girls with doubts, fears, and a lot of heart.
-With each episode, the adventure becomes more engaging—and, at the same time, more emotional.
+With each episode, the adventure becomes more engaging—and at the same time, more emotional.

-Plus, the epic soundtrack and inter-character drama make the series so much more than just a magical journey.
-So, if you're looking for that balance of action, emotion, and that '90s warmth, this CLAMP opus is practically a must-watch.
+Furthermore, the epic soundtrack and the dramas between the characters make the series go far beyond a simple magical journey.
+Therefore, if you're looking for that balance between action, emotion, and that heartwarming feeling typical of the 90s, this CLAMP work is practically mandatory.

 07. Cardcaptor Sakura